Realism in Expression

 Visual interpretation is probably the biggest factor for how we build and paint.
 We all see things differently, from colors to how mud sticks to tracks.
 To one person, a color may look accurate, but it may look completely off to someone else.
 And we also have to take into account how lighting and photos change the look of our models.
 Even our computer monitors display colors differently.

 Take Panzer Grey for example.
-Panzer grey is an incredibly dark grey when freshly applied to a tank.
+Panzer grey is incredibly dark when freshly applied to a tank.
 But it fades over time, collects dust, and never remains that factory dark grey.
-And when you apply it to a model 35 times smaller, then you have to lighten it to get the same overall tones.
+And when you apply it to a model 35 times smaller, it looks much too dark unless you lighten it a little.